 The panel concludes that the entry requirements of the programme are fitting for an advanced level master's programme.
-In this, the programme differs from the other advanced master's programme in that a full law degree is not required.
-To make sure all students have a solid base at the commencement of the programme, an extra workshop on EU Law is offered.
+To make sure all students have a solid base at the commencement of the programme, all students are expected to read additional material before the start of the programme.
 In addition, extra support is available on an individual basis.
 Based on the documents and the site visit, the panel notes that students are quite successful in obtaining scholarships for attending the programme.

 The programme has adequate facilities and a dedicated support structure in place.
-The panel values the three individual meetings per year that are held with each student; these are very helpful in creating an inclusive and inspirational learning environment for students.
 During the site visit the panel learned that students appreciate the approachability and support of their coordinators and of the Office for International Education.
 The panel values the role of the Office for International Education.
 It offers students as well as lecturers ample support, ranging from administrative issues including assistance for scholarship applications (for students) to filling out assessment matrices (for lecturers).
 With the Office for International Education and the before mentioned Quality Assurance Standing Committee, an effective structure for quality assurance for all advanced master's programmes is in place.
 The committee was especially impressed by the dedication of the Programme Advisory Committee.
 With the help of this administrative structure, the high level of each of the advanced master's programme can more effectively be strengthened and ensured.
 In addition, the panel noted that the programme has incorporated the recommendations made during the last (re)accreditation.
-For example, an Exam Committee and a Programme Advisory Committee have been installed, the tech trend workshops have been introduced, the thesis workshops have been expanded and the workshop on EU law has been introduced.
+For example, an Exam Committee and a Programme Advisory Committee have been installed, the scheduling of the courses has been adjusted, the bi-weekly lectures have increased to weekly lectures, additional thesis workshops/coaching activities are organised and the topic of migration and refugee law has been included.